raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 These instructions assume that you are familiar with manual firmware and bootloader updates and understand how to revert to a previous version if you want to revert the changes.
 If not, please wait until the features are available in a full Raspbian release image.

 ### Check that the USB mass storage device works under Linux
 Before attempting to boot from a USB mass storage device it is advisible to verify that the device works correctly under Linux.
-Boot using an SD card and plugin the USB mass storage device.
+Boot using an SD card and plug in the USB mass storage device.
 This should appears as a removable drive.

 This is especially important with USB SATA adapters which may be supported by the bootloader in mass storage mode but fail if Linux selects [USB Attached SCSI - UAS](https://en.wikipedia.org/wiki/USB_Attached_SCSI) mode.